LispCookbook/cl-cookbook/error_handling.md

 > Just like in languages that support exception handling (Java, C++,
 > Python, etc.), a condition represents, for the most part, an
 > “exceptional” situation.
-However, even more so that those languages,
+However, even more so than those languages,
 > *a condition in Common Lisp can represent a general situation where
 > some branching in program logic needs to take place*, not
 > necessarily due to some error condition.
 Due to the highly